jaylann/DigitalEmbassy/README.md

 ## Emergency Call Page

-Visit `/emergency-call` to view a mock emergency dialing interface.
-The page is optimized for mobile with a large call button and uses a simple animation while connecting.
+Visit `/emergency-call` to view a demo emergency dialing interface optimized for mobile.
+The page features a large call button and displays a brief animation while connecting.